Date: January 23, 2020

 History of OHV Projects (download Excel doc)

-The State OHV Recreation Fund, established in 1991 provides a legislatively set percentage (0.55%) of total license taxes on motor vehicle fuel from the Highway User Revenue Fund for OHV management.
+The State OHV Recreation Fund, established in 1991, provides a legislatively set percentage (0.55 percent) of total license taxes on motor vehicle fuel from the Highway User Revenue Fund for OHV management.
 Approximately $1.5 million is available annually through Arizona State Parks for OHV projects.
-In 2009 new OHV legislation was enacted to provide more regulation of OHV usage and additional funds to support law enforcement and facility development.
-All vehicles weighing less than 1800 pounds and designed primarily for travel over unimproved terrain are required to display an indicia (sticker) distributed through the Department of Motor Vehicles.
+In 2009, new OHV legislation was enacted to provide more regulation of OHV usage and additional funds to support law enforcement and facility development.
+All vehicles weighing less than 1,800 pounds and designed primarily for travel over unimproved terrain are required to display an indicia (sticker) distributed through the Department of Motor Vehicles.
 The $25 cost of the sticker is added to the OHV Recreation Fund.
-State Parks receives 60% of the money in the Fund for projects.
+State Parks receives 60 percent of the money in the fund for projects.